Andiministrator/trTM/README.md

 In addition you need to set the GTM Container ID with the configuration option "gtmID".
 Don't use the configuration option "gtmJS".

-### Loading the GTM code direct as Javascript ###
+### Loading the GTM code direct as Javascript (Base64-encoded) ###
 In case you have the output of your Google Tag Manager container stored in a database or somewhere else, you can use this option.
-The Javascript code must be assigned to the "gtmJS" configuration option (as string).
+The Javascript code must be assigned to the "gtmJS" configuration option (as string and  base64-encoded).
 The configuration options "gtmID" or "gtmURL" will be ignored in this case.